keymon/springerpe.github.io/_posts/2014-09-09-Installing-Cobbler-2.6.5-on-Ubuntu-14.04-LTS.md

 How to install Cobbler 2.6.5 on Ubuntu 14.04 LTS
 =====================================

-Ubuntu 14.04 is shipped with [Cobbler 2.4.1](http://www.cobblerd.org/posts/2014/02/03/cobbler_2.4.1_released.html), but since the Cobbler project is quite active in the last few month, we decided to use the latest packages provided by cobberd.org.
+Ubuntu 14.04 is shipped with [Cobbler 2.4.1](http://www.cobblerd.org/posts/2014/02/03/cobbler_2.4.1_released.html), but since the Cobbler project is quite active in the last few months, we decided to use the latest packages provided by cobberd.org.
 I am not sure, when the project started to create Debian/Ubuntu packages, but the [documentation]("http://www.cobblerd.org/manuals/2.6.0/2/2/4_-_Debian_and_Ubuntu.html") is not in place yet.

 Adding the repository in Ubuntu: